 Another consideration when it comes to the pN2 is the fact that nitrogen is more easily absorbed into the body at higher pressure.
 So, to avoid decompression illness, divers must factor in appropriate ascension practices for deeper dives.

 In order to undergo deeper dives without the risk of oxygen toxicity and nitrogen narcosis, some divers opt for a breathing gas mixture of oxygen, nitrogen, and helium.
 Though this isn’t generally used for recreational diving, it is interesting to explore how the field of diving has solved some of the challenges of partial pressure.

 For instance, the introduction of helium into the mix allows divers to reduce the percentage of oxygen to as low as 17% and nitrogen to around 50%.
 Some mixtures with helium allow divers to go as deep at 400 feet!

-Of course, Helium isn’t a perfect solution, and there is a risk of developing High Pressure Nervous Syndrome, the result of helium toxicity.
-Generally, this doesn’t occur until a diver reaches depths of 600 feet or more, meaning that the risks involved with an increase in partial pressure for helium is pretty low.
+Of course, Helium isn’t a perfect solution, and there is a risk of developing High-Pressure Nervous Syndrome, the result of helium toxicity.
+Generally, this doesn’t occur until a diver reaches depths of 600 feet or more, meaning that the risks involved with an increase in partial pressure for helium are pretty low.